Justice Studies Courses

 Introduction to organizational, methodological and professional issues involved in evaluating programs in government and non-government organizations that deal with justice issues.
 This course offers a practical understanding of the evaluation process, including identification of key evaluation questions, program logics, measurement, research design, and qualitative evaluation.

-JS 418
+CRIM 418

-Advanced Seminar in Law and Restorative Justice
+Advanced Seminar in Restorative Justice

 This course will focus on special topics in the area of law or restorative justice.
 The intent is to offer a special focus on key and contemporary issues in the field and allow students to explore that topic in great depth throughout the semester.

-JS 419
+CRIM 419

-Advanced Seminar in Criminal Justice
+Advanced Seminar in Criminology and Criminal Justice

-This course will focus on special topics in the area of criminal justice systems.
+This course will focus on special topics in the area of criminology and criminal justice systems.
 The intent is to offer a special focus on key and contemporary issues in the field and allow students to explore that topic in great depth throughout the semester.

-JS 431
+CRIM 431

 International Law and Justice